nyghts7/Europe-Populated-Places-Dump/README.md

 please credit me (nyghts) for anything you use from this

-thank you Lib Ted for compiling poland, belarus, belgium, spain, portugal, moldova (not including transnistria), albania, bosnia and herzegovina, bulgaria, croatia, kosovo, montenegro, north macedonia, romania, serbia, and ukraine
+thank you Lib Ted (sunny) for compiling poland, belarus, belgium, spain, portugal, moldova (not including transnistria), albania, bosnia and herzegovina, bulgaria, croatia, kosovo, montenegro, north macedonia, romania, serbia, and ukraine

+thank you orasoupas (soup) for compiling poland, italy, austria, and northern macedonia

 coordinates (excluding italy and north macedonia) come from openstreetmap via overpass-turbo